 7. "Is That So Wrong" by Julianne Hough

-The 25-year-old dancer and singer video for her single “Is That So Wrong” was dubbed too steamy to air on Country Music Television (CMT).
+The 30-year-old dancer and singer's video for her single “Is That So Wrong” was dubbed too steamy to air on CMT.

 The video features a scantily clad Hough dancing in her apartment.
 As the video progresses, Hough sheds more layers of clothing.

 “This next song – funny story.
-I shot a music video for it … and [CMT] kind of banned it,” the Washington Post quoted Hough telling an audience in 2010.
+I shot a music video for it … and [CMT] kind of banned it,” The Washington Post quoted Hough telling an audience in 2010.
 “Apparently I was taking off too many clothes as I was dancing across my bedroom.
 But I don’t know – I kind of liked it.”
-CMT later claimed that the steamy clip was removed for contractual issues and not for the content.
+CMT later claimed that the steamy clip was removed due to contractual issues and not for the content.

 8. "You've Never Been This Far Before" by Conway Twitty